dekuNukem/duckyPad/README.md

 The scripts can be as simple as shortcuts like `Control + C`, or as sophisticated as launching applications, managing livestreams, or even [creating root backdoors](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---OSX-Root-Backdoor) or [grabbing passwords](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---download-mimikatz%2C-grab-passwords-and-email-them-via-gmail).
 It's all up to you!

-## Pre-order duckyPad on Tindie!
+## Get duckyPad on Tindie!

+duckyPad is [now available on Tindie!](https://www.tindie.com/products/21984), feel free to grab one there!

-Thanks to the interest and support from the [amazing people like you](kickstarter_backers.md) , the [duckyPad Kickstarter](https://www.kickstarter.com/projects/dekunukem/duckypad-do-it-all-mechanical-macropad) has been a great success!
+And thanks to the interest and support from the [amazing people like you](kickstarter_backers.md) , the [duckyPad Kickstarter](https://www.kickstarter.com/projects/dekunukem/duckypad-do-it-all-mechanical-macropad) has been a great success!
 With over 630% funded from 705 backers!

-And if you missed the campaign, don't worry!
-It will also be sold on my Tindie store, but only **after all Kickstarter orders have been fulfilled**.
-Your best bet would be to [join our discord](https://discord.gg/4sJCBx5) for latest updates, and [sign up the waitlist](https://www.tindie.com/products/21984/) to be notified.

 Finally, here's a video of duckyPad in action!
 <table>